Get help with: Getting Started, Features, How-to, Tutorials, Videos.

 Important:

-→ The device should see as much of the sky as possible, including when the aircraft banks.
+→ The device should see as much of the sky as possible, including when the aircraft

 → Do not fry the GPS with direct sun radiation.
 Protect it and keep it as cool as possible.